carguti/RSSReader/README.md

 # RSSReader

+RSSReader is an App te read a RSS Feed of news.

 ## Architecture

 I have used a MVP-Coordinator architecture, because I think that this kind of architecture is one of the best solutions for separate responsibilities between layers, for testing and for clear coding, I think is an architecture where if a new workmate comes to the project without any knowledge of it, he could not has problems to understand the code and the app structure and functionality.